dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 ## Drag and drop between applications

-On iOS, Mac Catalyst, and Windows, drag can start in one application with the corresponding drop operation ending in another application.
-The app from which an item is dragged is the *source* application, and the app on which an item is dropped is the *destination* application.
+On iOS, Mac Catalyst, and Windows, drag can start in one application with the corresponding drop operation ending in a .NET MAUI application.
+The app from which an item is dragged is the *source* application, and the .NET MAUI app on which an item is dropped is the *destination* application.

 <!-- markdownlint-disable MD025 -->